 Professional Experience: Professor at California Institute of Technology; Centennial Chair Professor California Institute of Technology; Prominent researcher of hydrodynamics and biodynamics of jellyfish and other aquatic animals; Designed a vertical-axis wind farm, adapted from schooling fish.
 Established California Institute of Technology Field Laboratory for Optimized Wind Energy (FLOWE).
 Founded company, Scalable Wind Solutions, providing software for optimizing the placement of wind turbines.

-Notable: Offered tenured position California Institute of Technology at age 29.
+Notable: Offered tenured teaching position at California Institute of Technology at age 29.
 Named one of Popular Science magazine's "Brilliant 10" scientists in 2008.
 Awarded a prestigious MacArthur Fellowship (commonly called a “Genius Grant”), 2010.